zxhycxq/reactjs-zh/Docs/reference-react.md

+`React` 是  React 库的进入点. 若你用 React 作为一个script 标签, these top-level APIs are available on the `React` global.
+If you use ES6 with npm, you can write `import React from 'react'`.
+If you use ES5 with npm, you can write `var React = require('react')`.

 `React` is the entry point to the React library.
 If you use React as a script tag, these top-level APIs are available on the `React` global.
 If you use ES6 with npm, you can write `import React from 'react'`.
 If you use ES5 with npm, you can write `var React = require('react')`.

 ES6    `import React from 'react'`